ryanmorr/templar/README.md

 ### templar#set(token, [value])

 Set the value of a token and trigger the template to dynamically update with the new value.
-You can also provide an object literal to set multiple tokens at once.
-Returns the `templar` instance to support method chaining:
+You can also provide an object literal to set multiple tokens at once:

 ```javascript
 const tpl = templar('<div id="{{foo}}">{{bar}} {{baz}}</div>');